Head & Neck

 Treatment Options

 Surgery is commonly used to treat oropharyngeal and hypopharyngeal cancers.
-It is rarely used for nasopharyngeal cancers because the area can be difficult to reach.
+It is rarely used for nasopharyngeal cancers because the area is difficult to reach.
 However, it may be used for nasopharyngeal cancer that does not respond to radiation therapy and to remove lymph nodes or other tissues in the neck.
 One or more of the following surgeries may be used.

-Radical tonsillectomy, also known as lateral oropharyngectomy, removes the tonsil as well as a cuff of tissue around the tonsil, including part of the soft palate, pharynx and base of tongue.
+Radical tonsillectomy, also known as lateral oropharyngectomy, removes the tonsil as well as a cuff of tissue around the tonsil, including part of the soft palate, pharynx and base of the tongue.

 Base of tongue resection removes the tumor from the back one-third of the tongue.